Rajasthan Institute of Engineering and Technology: Academic programs

-The institute conducts programs leading to the degree of Bachelor of Technology (B.Tech.), Master of Technology (MTech.), Master of Business Administration (M.B.A), and Master of Computer Applications (MCA) in the following areas.
+The institute runs programs leading to the degree of Bachelor of Technology (B.Tech.), Master of Technology (MTech.), Master of Business Administration (M.B.A), and Master of Computer Applications (MCA) in the following areas.

 Facilities

-Library- The library has 30000 books in the fields of engineering, technology, management, and related areas.
+Library- The library is computerized and has 30000 books in the fields of engineering, technology, management, and related areas.
 It has a subscription to E-journals (Science Direct option IV) and 85 technical magazines and national and international journals.
 A book bank facility is available for the students, also an SC/ST book bank.
-The library is computerized.
-It has a 6,000 sq ft (560 m2) area for reading and stacking area.
-It provides reading space for 100 readers at a time.
+It has a 6,000 sq ft (560 m2) reading and stacking area, with space for 100 readers at a time.

 Digital Library- RIET Digital library has 1500 CDs and audio, and video aids with multimedia systems.
 The digital library is connected with other national and international libraries by DELNET and has a subscription to DEL (Digital Engineering Library) through the INDEST AICTE Consortium.

 Canteen- The objective of the Canteen and meal service is to protect by reducing the risk of foodborne illness, with proper sanitary conditions and preventing adulterated food.
 From the very beginning of the College in 2000, the College Canteen has been functioning efficiently.
 The canteen is located inside the College.
 The hostellers and day scholars are provided meals to assuring food safety and quality.

 Cafeteria- There is a common room and restroom for unwell day scholars.
 Lunch in the hostel is available for Day scholars.

 Sports- There are facilities for boxing, cricket, basketball, volleyball, and table tennis.

-Gymnasium- An air-conditioned gym has been added to both hostels.

-Banks-Banks such as Axis Bank, HDFC, and SBI are within walking distance of the campus.

 Wi-Fi Campus-RIET Campus is connected by 16 Mbit/s wireless internets available for students.

 Air-Cooled Campus-RIET Campus is fully air-cooled.

-CRT-Campus Recruitment Training Program is an innovative initiative that helps the student to achieve goals and enhance their employability skills.
-The CRT curriculum is designed in such a way that helps the students to come out of their weaknesses and explore their hidden skills.
+CRT-Campus Recruitment Training Program.
 Students are charged 3500 extra for this.